-FR 2.7 Starting Platforms
+FR 2.1.8 Starting Platforms

 Starting Platforms shall be firm and give no springing effect.
 The height of the platform above the water surface shall be from 0.5 metre to 0.75 metre.
-The surface area shall be at least 0.5 metre x 0.5 metre and covered with a non slip material.
+The surface area shall be at least 0.5 metre x 0.5 metre and covered with a slip-resistant material.

 Maximum slope shall not be more than 10 degrees.
 The starting platform may have an adjustable setting back plate.
-An adjustable back stroke starting platform may also be used.
 The platform shall be constructed so as to permit the gripping of the platform by the swimmer in the forward start at the front and the sides; it is recommended that, if the thickness of the starting platform exceeds 0.04 metre, grips of at least 0.1 metre width on each side and 0.4 metre width in the front be cut out to 0.03 metre from the surface of the platform.

 Handgrips for the forward start may be installed on the sides of the starting platforms.
-Handgrips for backstroke starts shall be placed within 0.3 metre to 0.6 metres above the water surface both horizontally and vertically.
+Handgrips for backstroke starts shall be placed within 0.3 mete to 0.6 metre above the water surface both horizontally and vertically.
 They shall be parallel to the surface of the end wall and must not protrude beyond the end wall.

-The water depth from a distance of 1.0 metre to 6.0 metres from the end wall must be 1.35 metres where starting platforms are installed.
+A minimum depth of 1.35 metres, extending from 1.0 metre to at least 6.0 metres from the end wall is required for pools with starting blocks.
 Electronic read-out boards may be installed under the blocks.
 Flashing is not allowed.
 Figures must not move during a backstroke start.

-FR 2.8 Numbering
+FR 2.1.9 Numbering

 Each starting block must be distinctly numbered on all four sides, clearly visible.
-Lane number 0 shall be on the right-hand side when facing the course from the starting end with exception of 50m events, which may start from the opposite end.
+It is recommended that lane number 0 shall be on the right-hand side when facing the course from the starting end with exception of 50m events, which may start from the opposite end.
 Touch panels may be numbered on the top part.

-FR 2.9 Backstroke Turn Indicators - Flagged ropes shall be suspended across the pool, 1.8 metres above the water surface, from fixed standards placed 5.0 metres from each end wall.
+FR 2.1.10 Backstroke Turn Indicators

+Flagged ropes shall be suspended across the pool, 1.8 metres above the water surface, from fixed standards placed 5.0 metres from each end wall.
 Distinctive marks must be placed on both sides of the pool, and where possible on each lane rope, 15.0 metres from each end wall.

-FR 2.10 Backstroke Ledge
+FR 2.1.11 Backstroke Ledge